 - Recognize that you are not alone; over 22 million people in the U.S. live with this challenge.

 - Cultivate self-compassion; experiencing social anxiety doesn’t lessen your worth or value as a person.

 - Remember that this moment is just one moment: anxieties and fears, especially in social situations, will come and go.
 They won’t last forever.

 This article courtesy of Spirituality and Health.

-Psych Central.
-(2017).
+Guest Author, P. (2018).
 Treating Social Anxiety with Meditation and Mindfulness Training.
 Psych Central.
-Retrieved on March 20, 2018, from https://psychcentral.com/blog/treating-social-anxiety-with-meditation-and-mindfulness-training/
+Retrieved on September 20, 2020, from https://psychcentral.com/blog/treating-social-anxiety-with-meditation-and-mindfulness-training/